 Register for the program at BayAreaSunShares.org from August 1 through November 15.

-In addition to SunShares, Palo Alto Utilities customers are eligible for rebates on a Nissan Leaf electric vehicle.
+In addition to SunShares discounts on electric vehicles, Palo Alto Utilities customers are eligible for rebates on a Nissan Leaf electric vehicle.
 Your community-owned electric utility has partnered with the American Public Power Association (APPA) and Nissan to offer a limited time rebate on the 2019 Nissan Leaf Standard and 2019 Nissan Leaf ePlus.

 Public power customers and employees are eligible for the rebate.
 Utilities, joint action agencies and state/regional associations may use the rebate for fleet vehicles.
 Learn more and start driving emissions free today!